-During the fourth quarter of 2022, Omega began discussions with Maplewood to restructure their portfolio, which includes a lease agreement and revolving credit facility.
+During the fourth quarter of 2022, Omega began discussions with Maplewood to restructure its portfolio, which includes a lease agreement and a secured revolving credit facility (the "Maplewood Revolver").
 During the fourth quarter of 2022, we placed Maplewood on a cash basis of revenue recognition and wrote-off approximately \$29.3 million of straight-line rent receivables and lease inducements.